 Preheat oven to 400 degrees.
 Chop vegetables into small chunks in a bowl.
 Toss veggies (except garlic) with olive oil and seasonings.
 Place in a roasting pan and bake for 45 to 65 minutes or until at preferred texture.
 Mix in garlic after 30 minutes.
 Makes four servings.

 *Tip* Puree leftovers and add to a broth-based soup for a creamier texture without the added fat from cream or milk!

-Terrah Setteducato is a practicing registered dietitian with the American Dietetic Association.
+About the Author Terrah Setteducato is a practicing registered dietitian with the American Dietetic Association.
 She received her bachelor of science in nutrition and food science from Hunter College in New York City in 2004.
 Terrah currently works with Aetna’s Dedicated Patient Health Advocate Team in Albany, N.Y., and maintains her private practice “Lifestyle Changes Nutritional Counseling Center.”
 Lifestyle Changes offers 1:1 individualized nutrition care plans and condition specific meal plans, cooking classes and grocery store visits.
-If you want to learn more about lifestyle changes, contact Terrah at email@example.com.
+If you want to learn more about lifestyle changes, contact Terrah at firstname.lastname@example.org.